Fashion is part of daily life.

 Why the Current Model Fails

-- Underutilization of Clothing – In some regions, garments are worn significantly less than their potential lifespan.
-For instance, in the United States, clothes are used for just a quarter of the global average.
-Consumers collectively lose $460 billion annually by discarding garments that could still be worn.
+- Underutilization of Clothing – In some regions, garments are worn far less than their potential lifespan.
+In the United States, clothes are used for just a quarter of the global average, and consumers collectively lose $460 billion annually by discarding garments that could still be worn.

-- Excessive Resource Consumption – The textile industry depends heavily on non-renewable resources, consuming nearly 98 million tons annually, including petroleum for synthetic fibers, fertilizers for cotton cultivation, and various chemicals for dyeing and finishing fabrics.
+- Excessive Resource Consumption – The textile industry depends heavily on non-renewable resources, consuming nearly 98 million tons annually.
+That includes petroleum for synthetic fibers, fertilizers for cotton cultivation, and various chemicals for dyeing and finishing fabrics.

 - Environmental Impact – If the fashion industry continues on its current trajectory, it could account for over 26% of the global carbon budget by 2050.
 Urgent action is needed to align with climate goals and resource conservation.